 NOW, THEREFORE, BE IT RESOLVED that the Northfield Township Board of Trustees authorizes Northfield Township to participate in the MEDC's Redevelopment Ready Community (RRC) Program.
 The Northfield Township Board of Trustees is willing to allow use of limited resources within its current budget or in accordance with future budgetary action to support the RRC Program.
-The Northfield Township Board of Trustees is committed to the RRC Best Practices and evaluation process withthe intent to improve our processes and communications with our stakeholders and will continue to work with stakeholders and the MEDC as our community moves forward in seeking RRC Certification.
+The Northfield Township Board of Trustees is committed to the RRC Best Practices and evaluation process with the intent to improve our processes and communications with our stakeholders and will continue to work with stakeholders and the MEDC as our community moves forward in seeking RRC Certification.

-At a regular meeting of the Northfield Township Box foregoing resolution was moved by and si ard of Trustees held on, 2018, adoption of the upported by
+At a regular meeting of the Northfield Township Bo foregoing resolution was moved by and s pard of Trustees held on, 2018, adoption of the supported by Yeas:Nays: Resolution Declared Adopted.
+Marlene Chockley Township Supervisor, Northfield Township and complete copy of a resolution adopted by the Northfield, , 2018 in compliance with Act No. 267 of the Kathleen Manley

-Yeas: ·· · · · ----

-Resolution Declared Adopted.

-Marlene Chockley

-Township Supervisor, Northfield Township

-CERTIFICATION:

-I hereby certify that the foregoing constitutes a true at nd complete copy of a resolution adopted by the Northfield

-Township, Washtenaw County, Michigan on , 2018 in compliance with Act No. 267 of the

-Michigan Public Acts of 1976.

-Vathlaan Manlay